lxf-0818/esp32_client_1/docs/socketClient.md

 Expected server response for sensor reads:
 `<crc_hex>:<payload>`

-If SOCKET_AES is enabled, payload is AES/base64 and must be decrypted before parsing.
+If SOCKET_AES is enabled by default, payload is AES/base64 and must be decrypted before parsing.

 ## Main APIs